Tottenham Hotspur 1-1 West Bromwich Albion

 It was therefore unfortunate that Evans' one lapse in concentration let Kane in for the equaliser as the West Brom defence was finally breached.

-Their goal aside, West Brom struggled up front - having just six touches in the Spurs box - though Rondon did have a chance to nick a win at the end.
+The Baggies struggled at the other end - having just six touches in the Spurs box - though Rondon did have a chance to nick a win at the end.

-This performance was not far removed from the Pulis era, but the spirit the team showed will encourage the incoming manager.

 Spurs' Premier League blip continues